What is Type 1 Diabetes?

 Lunch & Dinner (12 grams of carbs each):

 Troy Stapleton is another medical doctor using a ketogenic diet for better health (from Dr. Troy Stapleton's presentation: I Manage My Type 1 Diabetes By Eating LCHF).
-Others use more like 50 grams of carbohydrates.
+Others consume closer to 50 grams of carbohydrates per day.
 You'll need to consult your doctor and work with an expert to find a carbohydrate target that works for you.

 Do you like this post?
 Share it with your friends!